jarviscanada/jarvis_data_eng_IlyasIsmail/angular-frontend/README.md

 # Introduction
 The Angular Trading App is a web application that allows users to create, edit, delete, and view traders.
 It also allows users to deposit or withdraw funds from a trader's account.
 Users are also able to access a 'Quote' page which will display stock quote data pulled from the Alpha Vantage API.
 The application was built using Angular, Angular Material, and Node.js.
 HTTPClient was used to access the Alpha Vantage API and utilize the returned observable with Angular Material tables to display the results.
-Docker was used to create and upload an image to Dockerhub for users to easily access.
+Docker was used to create and upload an image to Docker Hub for users to easily access.
 Git and GitHub were used for version control through the GitFlow branching model.

 # Quick Start
 After you have downloaded the Docker image, input the following command: